 In what positions were women primarily working?
 Women were more likely than men to be servers, brand ambassadors, promotional staff, recruiters hosts and bartenders.

-2. More female employees than male found themselves unemployed.
+2. More female employees than males found themselves unemployed.

 According to U.S. government estimations of the labor market crisis, the unemployment rate by May reached as high as round 16%.
 Without a doubt the situation took a toll on everyone and every industry (with an especially hard hit to event and staffing businesses.)